rubenfcasal/npsp/README.md

 Nonparametric methods for inference on both spatial trend and variogram functions:

+*  `np.fitgeo` (automatically) fits an isotropic nonparametric geostatistical model by estimating the trend and the variogram (using a bias-corrected estimator) iteratively (by calling `h.cv`, `locpol`, `np.svariso.corr` and `fitsvar.sb.iso` at each iteration)

 *  `locpol`, `np.den` and `np.svar` use local polynomial kernel smoothing to compute nonparametric estimates of a multidimensional regression function (e.g. a spatial trend), a probability density function or a semivariogram (or their first derivatives), respectively.
-   Estimates of these functions can be constructed for any dimension (the amount of available memory is the only limitation).
+   Estimates of these functions can be constructed for any dimension (depending on the amount of available memory).
    To speed up computations, linear binning is used to discretize the data.
    A full bandwidth matrix and a multiplicative triweight kernel is used to compute the weights.
    Main calculations are performed in FORTRAN using the LAPACK library.

 *  `np.svariso.corr` computes a bias-corrected nonparametric semivariogram estimate using an iterative algorithm similar to that described in Fernandez-Casal and Francisco-Fernandez (2014).
    This procedure tries to correct the bias due to the direct use of residuals (obtained, in this case, from a nonparametric estimation of the trend function) in semivariogram estimation.

 *  `fitsvar.sb.iso` fits a ‘nonparametric’ isotropic Shapiro-Botha variogram model by WLS.
    Currently, only isotropic semivariogram estimation is supported.

 Nonparametric residual kriging (sometimes called external drift kriging):

 *  `kriging.np` computes residual kriging predictions
    (and the corresponding simple kriging standard errors).

 *  `kriging.simple` computes simple kriging predictions and standard errors.

 *  Currently, only global (residual) simple kriging is implemented.
    Users are encouraged to use `krige` (or `krige.cv`) utilities in gstat package